lemonade-sdk/playable-data/data/README.md

 - For remix scripts only: Two single-line comments at the top:
   - `# SOURCE: filename.py` - The base script that generated this remix
   - `# REMIX: brief description` - A minimal prompt describing the remix
+- For base/variant/oneshot scripts: One single-line comment at the top:
+  - `# CREATE: brief description` - A minimal prompt describing the game to create
 - A docstring that gives a brief description of the game and its mechanics from an implementation point of view.
 - A complete implementation of a single game, written in Python and using `pygame` as the only external dependence.